taplytics/taplytics-js-sdk/EXPERIMENTS.md

 ## Testing Experiments

-To test/QA specific experiment and varation combinations use the `test_experiments` option with an Object containing keys of the experiment names, and values of variation names (or `baseline`).
+To test/QA specific experiment and variation combinations use the `test_experiments` option with an Object containing keys of the experiment names, and values of variation names (or `baseline`).

 ```javascript
 Taplytics.init("API_KEY", {